areaDetector/ADViewers/docs/ADViewers/PY_NTNDA_Viewer.rst

 - **x1,...,x16** scale factor for zoomIn.
 - **zoomBack** revent to previous zoom.

-Forth row of control window
+Fourth row of control window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This provides information about current image.